AnthoLaMalice/CTF-Writeups/CSCBE2022/Web - Procorp.md

 /proc/PID/stat

 > Process status.
-> /proc/PID/stat files also display the name of the process
+> /proc/PID/stat files also displays the name of the process

 /proc/PID/cmdline